Jim Moreno is an Artivist (Artist and Activist)

 The usual suspects showed up for the open mic: award winners, youth, elders, beginners, the serious, the outraged, the wounded, the thinkers, the feelers, the seekers of poetry community.
 The latter described Jihmye and I as our main reason for co-creating the gathering.
 We wanted a diverse, talented community to share extremely deep creativity with one another about this beautiful & troubled world we inhabit.
 We were especially interested in voices that corporate media is shy about; voices that inhibit the corporate world’s bottom line.
 Voices that we felt many Americans and nonAmericans make audible during our day, but are denied any public vehicle by a war government and a war society corrupted by the lies of the worshippers of the god of profit.

 When Jihmye passed away in March of 2011 from a stroke I was one of many who were not ready for him to be absent from our art and political scene.
-The owners of the Space Bar, Frank and Patricia, and I agreed that we would continue Jihmye’s vision.
-The Jihmye Poetry Open Mic would continue.
-We gather from 3:00 P.M.to 5:30 P.M.
-We’ll read and recite on Zoom now: ID: 990 814 5215, password: poetswrite, the 2nd Sunday of each month.
+The owners of the Spacebar, Frank and Patricia, and I agreed that we would continue Jihmye’s vision.
+The 2nd Sunday Jihmye Poetry Open Mic will continue.
+We gather from 3:00 P.M.to 5:30 P.M.on every 2nd Sunday of every month.
+We’ll read and recite in person & on Zoom now: ID: 990 814 5215, password: poetswrite, the 2nd Sunday of each month.

 Jihmye’s legacy and spirit will guide us in love for the spoken word and cultural respect.
 You bring your muse and a poem, a song, a dance, a vibe.
 I’ll bring energy, rhythmn, and a happiness to engage and inspire our poetry community.
 Just like Jihmye said.
 See you then.